 2) Program Management

-Program Managers clearly understand the collective results and benefits of multiple projects within a program.
+Program Managers clearly understand the collective results and benefits of Program Management in multiple projects within a program.
 They define program goals, develop strategies, allocate project resources, and manage program-level risks.
 They also ensure that projects within the program match the company's strategic objectives and contribute to the desired results together.

 3) Portfolio Management